MikeIvanichev/norma/README.md

 ## Acceleraters

-An accelerater can be selected using ['norma::SelectedDevice'].
+An accelerater can be selected using `norma::SelectedDevice`.

 ### CPU and Accelerate